 Go to the "Security" section and click on SSL Certificates:

 When accessing this section, the SSL certificate status for that hosting will be displayed.
-If you have any subdomains/multidomains created on the hosting, they will appear in this list:
+If you have any subdomain/multidomain created in the hosting, it will appear in this list:

-IMPORTANT: If your hosting does not appear with the certificate marked as "Active", this process is managed internally by us.
+IMPORTANT: If your hosting does not appear with the certificate "Enabled", this process is managed internally by us.
 Customers cannot directly request the installation of the certificate.
-Our system is configured to automatically install SSL once it detects that the domain points to our cdmon IP and that there is a hosting associated with that IP and domain.
-If you notice that the domain correctly points to our IP but the SSL has not been installed, the automation may not have run correctly.
-In this case, please
+Our system is configured to automatically install the SSL once it detects that the domain points to our cdmon IP and there is hosting associated with that IP and domain.
+If you detect that the domain correctly points to our IP, but the SSL has not been installed, the automation may not have run correctly.
+In that case, we ask you to

 Once you have confirmed that the SSL certificate is active on the hosting, the next step is to ensure that your site always uses a secure connection.
 This can be achieved by modifying your website's .htaccess file.